For all relevant SA wine industry statistics, go to www.sawis.co.za.

 - Growth in contribution to the GDP has been at least 10% per annum since 2003.

-- In terms of world wine production, South Africa ranks as number eight in overall volume production of wine and produces 4.2% of the world's wine (2014).
+- In terms of world wine production, South Africa ranks as number seven in overall volume production of wine and produces 4.2% of the world's wine (2014).

 View SA industry statistics